OSC/bc_access_menu/README.md

 ![GitHub Release](https://img.shields.io/github/release/osc/bc_access_menu.svg)
 [![GitHub License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

-This is a menu item to display links back to the Access OnDemand Web portal within your OnDemand navigation bar.
+This is a menu to display links back to the Access OnDemand Web portal within your OnDemand navigation bar.

 ## Pre-Install Configuration
 Prior to installing the menu, you will need to allow the menu to be displayed on the OnDemand NavBar.